cliffordlab/Multi-Bluetooth-Beacon-Localization/README.md

 # Multi-Bluetooth-Beacon-Localization
 Code for Indoor Localization Using Multi-Bluetooth Beacon Deployment in a Sparse Edge Computing Environment  - Digital Twins and Applications 2025 January; 2 (1): p. e70001. https://doi.org/10.1049/dgt2.70001
+Here is a clean, professional Markdown section you can **paste directly into your README.md**.
+I formatted it to match the style of the rest of your README.

+---

+## **Main Script: Multi_BLE.ipynb**

+The primary notebook for running the full localization pipeline and reproducing all figures used in the paper is:

+This notebook serves as the main entry point for:

+* Loading and preprocessing raw BLE data
+* Running the localization pipeline through the functions defined in this repository
+* Visualizing intermediate steps such as:

+  * RSSI distributions
+  * Estimated radii and triangulated coordinates
+  * Movement trajectories on the floorplan
+  * Room-level occupancy timelines
+* Reproducing all figures presented in the accompanying publication
+* Generating the final localization results in a clean, replicable workflow

+The notebook is organized into sequential sections:

+1. **Import dependencies and load functions**
+2. **Load BLE `.txt` files and build a unified dataset**
+3. **Run the `locator()` function across selected time intervals**
+4. **Visualize trajectory and room occupancy**
+5. **Generate paper-ready plots**

+This notebook is intended for both demonstration and reproducibility.
+Anyone can open it, run all cells from top to bottom, and reproduce all final results and figures exactly as shown in the study.

+---

+If you want, I can integrate this directly into your full README and reformat the entire file for perfect consistency.

 # **helper.py script**